yukitsuji/Traffic_Signs_Recognition_cnn/README.md

         return images
 ```

-### Question 2

-_Describe how you set up the training, validation and testing data for your model. **Optional**: If you generated additional data, how did you generate the data?
-Why did you generate the data?
-What are the differences in the new dataset (with generated data) from the original dataset?_
+#### Describe how you set up the training, validation and testing data for your model.

 **Answer:**